pkar70/MyLibs/pkar.StructList/README.md

     Sub CopyFrom(anyObject)     // copy all properties/fields from anyObject, if their names matches, since 1.1.0 Sub CopyTo(anyObject)       // copy all properties/fields to anyObject, if their names matches, since 1.1.0

+Also, BaseStruct implements INotifyPropertyChanged and INotifyPropertyChanging, and gives you helper method:

+    Sub NotifyPropChange(propertyName As String) // raise Event notifying that given property is changed Sub NotifyPropChanging(propertyName As String) // raise Event notifying that given property is about to be changed (so you can get old value of property before change occurs)

 # BaseList

  It is base for lists backed by JSON file; in many cases your app would be relieved from Nugetting JSON.
 It uses ObservableList as internal data storage.